 "Now Activision has redeemed itself.
 Heavy Gear II does right almost everything that MechWarrior 3 does wrong.
 While Heavy Gear II has a different scope than the Mech games - think powered armor suits rather than hulking battle tanks with feet - this game is still the clear choice for fans of this genre."

 "Heavy Gear II isn't perfect, but it sure comes close.
 The combination of good instant action, an outstanding campaign, and top-notch multiplayer mayhem makes this a gem to seriously consider for fans of both giant robot games and 3D shooters.
 Although there are problems, none of them hamper gameplay.
 If you want the best giant-robot game on the market, Heavy Gear II is an easy choice."

+Access.
 All rights for original work reserved.